DigitalPublishingToolkit/NN11/md/book.md

 Numerous proposals have been put forward to address the particular characteristics of intellectual works whose usage is non-rivalrous.
-One of the more prominent representatives of this debate is Richard M Stallman, a noted computer scientist and advocate of Free Software.
+One of the more prominent representatives of this debate is Richard M.
+Stallman, a noted computer scientist and advocate of Free Software.
 As founder of the eponymous foundation, he is also the foremost promoter of the notion of *copyleft,* originally put forward by the artist and computer engineer Don Hopkins. *Copyleft* constitutes the most radical alternative to copyright licenses.
-It authorizes unlimited use, modification, and diffusion of a work, provided the same conditions apply to any subsequent derivative work.
+It authorizes unlimited use, modification and diffusion of a work, provided the same conditions apply to any subsequent derivative work.

-The antagonistic radicalism of copyleft versus copyright as the only available options inspired legal expert Lawrence Lessig, another prominent participant in the cause of ‘free, to develop a legal framework that is more adapted to the categorical diversity of exchanges.
+The antagonistic radicalism of copyleft versus copyright as the only available options inspired legal expert Lawrence Lessig, another prominent advocate in the cause of ‘free’, to develop a legal framework that is more adapted to the categorical diversity of exchanges.
 He became the originator of the *Creative Commons* licenses, which offer a modular legal tool box, which can be made to conform to national legislations and is much more flexible than the traditional intellectual property systems.

-Creative Commons licenses protects the authorship of works, while at the same time making their usage, circulation, and modification much more straightforward.
-Creative Commons licenses assigned copyleft and copyright to opposite ends of the spectrum of intellectual property rights and allowed the creators, depending on their wishes to specify permission for quoting, commercial use and adapting or modifying their works.
+Creative Commons licenses protect the authorship of works, while at the same time making their usage, circulation and modification much more straightforward.
+Creative Commons licenses assigned copyleft and copyright to opposite ends of the spectrum of intellectual property rights and allowed the creators to specify permission for quoting, commercial use and adapting or modifying their works depending on their wishes.

 In 2008, former *Wired* editor-in-chief Chris Anderson emphasized the link between gratis and freedom.
 He predicted the generalization of